syncfusion-content/wpf-docs/wpf/SfDiagram/Overview-Control.md

 Refer to the Overview Sample from the following link.

-Sample Link: WPF Dashboard->SfDiagram->GettingStarted->Overview.
+Sample Link: WPF Dashboard->SfDiagram->Getting Started->Overview.

 ## Interaction

-`Constraint` property of Overview controls the interaction on Overview.
+Interaction of Overview can be controlled using `Constraint` proeprty.
 Overview allows Zoom and Pan interaction on it.

-Please refer to the OverviewConstraints,  to explore the [Interactions](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OverviewConstraints.html) can be done in Overview.
+Please refer to the [OverviewConstraints](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.OverviewConstraints.html) to know about interactions can be done in Overview.

+* `OverviewChangedEvent` will notify the interactions in Overview with [OverviewChangedEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/sfdiagram/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Controls.OverviewChangedEventArgs_members.html).

 ## Deferred Scrolling